 Improve Credit Score

 To improve your credit score, make timely payments and reduce debt.
-You can boost your creditworthiness by paying bills on time and lowering outstanding balances.
+Paying bills on time and lowering outstanding balances can boost your creditworthiness.

 Consider a Cosigner